Maine Prenuptial Agreement

 1. Are prenups enforceable in Maine?

 Yes.
-Maine has adopted the Uniform Premarital Agreement Act, codified at 19-A M.R.S. §§ 601–611, which governs all prenups executed on or after September 28, 1987.
-To be enforceable, a prenup must be in writing, signed by both parties, executed voluntarily, and not unconscionable at the time of signing.
-Maine courts favor enforcement and place the burden of invalidating the agreement on the challenging spouse.
+Maine has adopted the Uniform Premarital Agreement Act (UPAA), codified at 19-A M.R.S. §§ 601–611, and it governs every premarital agreement signed on or after September 28, 1987.
+To be enforceable, a prenup must be in writing, signed by both parties, and executed voluntarily, and it cannot have been unconscionable at the time of signing.
+Maine courts favor enforcement and place the burden of invalidating the agreement squarely on the spouse challenging it.
+One feature makes Maine especially reliable: courts review a prenup for unconscionability only at execution, not again at divorce, so a deal that was fair when signed generally stays enforceable even if circumstances change.

-2. How much does a prenup cost in Maine?
+2. How much does a prenuptial agreement cost in Maine?

 4. Can a prenup waive alimony or spousal support in Maine?